MicrosoftDocs/EMDocs/EMDocs/Solutions/mam-intune.md

 ### Step 4: Deploy the app, selecting the option to associate the app with a mobile application management policy
 If you are using the Azure portal, [deploy the MAM policy to users](https://docs.microsoft.com/en-us/intune/deploy-use/create-and-deploy-mobile-app-management-policies-with-microsoft-intune#deploy-a-policy-to-users).

-If you are using the Intune portal, you [deploy the app](https://docs.microsoft.com/en-us/intune/deploy-use/deploy-apps-in-microsoft-intune#deploy-an-app), ensuring that you select the mobile application management policy on the Mobile App Management page to associate the policy with the app.
+If you are using the Intune portal, you [deploy the app](https://docs.microsoft.com/en-us/intune/deploy-use/deploy-apps-in-microsoft-intune#deploy-an-app), ensuring that you select the mobile app management policy on the Mobile App Management page to associate the policy with the app.

 If the device is unenrolled from Intune, polices are not removed from the apps; any apps that had policies applied will retain the policy settings even after the app is uninstalled and reinstalled.